Murder of Eldon Maguan: Arrest and trial

-A manhunt was commenced, and six days after the incident, Go turned himself in to the San Juan police on July 8, 1991 with two lawyers.
-An eyewitness at the police station had also identified him as the gunman.
-Go was positively identified as the gunman and detained.
-The same day, the San Juan police filed a complaint for frustrated homicide to the Office of the Provincial Prosecutor of Rizal.
-Go was informed in the presence of his lawyers by First Assistant provincial prosecutor Dennis Villa Ignacio, that he could sign a waiver to avail for the right to preliminary investigation based on the provisions of Article 125 of the Revised Penal Code.
-However, neither Go nor his lawyers executed the waiver.
-On July 9, 1991, Maguan died of his gunshot wounds.
-As a result, on July 11, 1991, the prosecutor elevated the charges to murder before the Pasig Regional Trial Court with no recommendation for bail.
+A manhunt was launched following the shooting.
+On July 8, 1991, six days after the incident, Go surrendered to the San Juan police accompanied by two lawyers.
+He was identified by an eyewitness at the police station and placed under detention.

+On the same day, police filed a complaint for frustrated homicide with the Office of the Provincial Prosecutor of Rizal.
+Go was informed by First Assistant provincial prosecutor Dennis Villa Ignacio, in the presence of his lawyers, that he could sign a waiver to allow a preliminary investigation pursuant to Article 125 of the Revised Penal Code.
+Neither Go nor his lawyers executed the waiver.

+Maguan died of his gunshot wounds on July 9, 1991.
+As a result, on July 11, 1991, prosecutors elevated the charge to murder before the Pasig Regional Trial Court, with no recommendation for bail.

-On August 23, 1991, Go was detained at the Rizal Provincial Jail during his trial, which commenced on September 19, 1991.
-At the end of his trial, however, Go escaped from the Rizal Provincial Jail (RPJ) on November 1, 1993 — a few days before the Pasig Regional Trial Court would sentence him to reclusión perpetua, or a term of 40 years in prison, on November 5, 1997.
-The Maguan family believed that Go had actually bribed the guards at the RPJ, who were later dismissed from service.
-On April 30, 1996, Go was found and rearrested in a piggery in Pampanga.
-Go had also tried to bribe his arrestors in exchange for his freedom but was turned down.
+Go was detained at the Rizal Provincial Jail beginning August 23, 1991, and trial proceedings commenced on September 19, 1991.
+On November 1, 1993, at the end of his trial, Go escaped from custody at the Rizal Provincial Jail He was later convicted in absentia and, on November 5, 1997, sentenced to reclusión perpetua, equivalent to 40 years' imprisonment.

+Members of the Maguan family alleged that Go had bribed the jail guards to facilitate his escape; several guards as a result were subsequently dismissed from service.
+On April 30, 1996, Go was rearrested at a piggery in Pampanga.
+Authorities reported that Go attempted to bribe the arresting officers, who refused the offer.

 Incarceration

-In 1999, Go petitioned the Supreme Court to reverse or modify the verdict of the Pasig Regional Trial Court, which was affirmed by the Court of Appeals.
+In 1999, Go petitioned the Supreme Court to reverse or modify the Pasig Regional Trial Court's decision, which had then been affirmed by the Court of Appeals.
 The Supreme Court ruled with finality against the petition on January 10, 2000.
 Afterwards, Go was transferred to the maximum security compound of the New Bilibid Prison (NBP) in Muntinlupa, Metro Manila.

-In October 2008, Department of Justice secretary Raul M. Gonzalez said Go was eligible for a presidential pardon as he had served half of his prison sentence.
-After fulfilling a required number of years in jail, Go was moved to the minimum security compound in Bilibid in 2009 and was granted live-out status by the Bureau of Corrections under BuCor director Oscar Calderon.
-Go attempted to apply for parole on multiple occasions, which was rejected by the Supreme Court and opposed by Maguan's family, who pleaded Philippine president Gloria Macapagal Arroyo not to extend any pardon to Go.
-Go would later seek work at the Ina ng Awa church inside the NBP grounds while in the minimum security compound.
+In October 2008, then-Department of Justice secretary Raul M. Gonzalez said Go was eligible for a presidential pardon after serving half of his prison sentence.
+In 2009, Go was transferred to the minimum security compound and granted live-out privileges by the Bureau of Corrections under BuCor director Oscar Calderon.

+Go applied for parole on multiple occasions, but these were denied by the Supreme Court and opposed by Maguan's family, who also urged then-Philippine president Gloria Macapagal Arroyo not to extend any pardon to Go.
+While housed in the minimum security compound, Go worked at the Ina ng Awa church within the New Bilibid Prison grounds.